Coordinate Measuring Machine Variations for Selected Probe Head Configurations

 Keywords: manufacturing, metrology, research

 How to Cite:

-Berisso, K. & Ollison, T., (2010) “Coordinate Measuring Machine Variations for Selected Probe Head Configurations”, The Journal of Technology, Management, and Applied Engineering 26(1).
+Berisso, K. & Ollison, T., (2010) “Coordinate Measuring Machine Variations for Selected Probe Head Configurations”, Journal of Industrial Technology 26(1).